JavaScript SDK

 The instrumentor will, by default, act upon every language it supports in the cataloging directory: (Java , Python, JavaScript, .NET), not just JavaScript.

-For dependency management, Antithesis supports require by default, but can be configured to support import – please speak to your professional services consultant.
+For dependency management, Antithesis supports require by default, but can be configured to support import – email us at support@antithesis.com and we’ll flip the setting for your account.

 JS-target languages